Sea Cadets (United Kingdom): Ethos

-The ethos is underpinned by the Sea Cadet Values which are: Courage, Commitment, Discipline, Respect, Loyalty, Honesty, and Integrity.
+The ethos is underpinned by Sea Cadet values including courage, commitment, respect, loyalty, honesty and integrity.
 These are taught by staff throughout the time cadets are with a unit; chaplains will also take a lead in such delivery.

 Cadets

+Members of the London Area Sea Cadet Corps band taking part in the Lord Mayor's Show, London, on 8 November 2025.

 Junior Sea Cadets

 For 9 to 12-year-olds, Junior Cadets have their own training programme and uniform, based on a more practical version of the Sea Cadets training programme.

 Sea Cadets

 For 12 to 18-year-olds, young people can join as a Sea Cadet and work their way up through the training programme.

 Royal Marines Cadets

 For 13 to 18-year-olds, the Sea Cadets has detachments of Royal Marines Cadets.